bitcathedrals/cf_config/README.md

 - ROLE = ARN of a role to access CloudFormation
 - PROFILE - AWS credentials profile that also includes region
-- ENVIRONMENT - the environment, scub as "env", "test", or "production"
+- ENVIRONMENT - the environment, such as "env", "test", or "production"
 - DIR - "directory containing the template module
 - MODULE - name of the template module
 - COMMAND - one of the make deploy commands listed below